 Dear Professor Verma,

 Thank you for inviting us to submit a revised version of our manuscript “Genetic specificity of a plant-insect food web: implications for linking genetic variation to network complexity” [2015-13633] for publication in Proceedings of the National Academy of Sciences of the USA.
 We appreciate the time invested by the Editorial Board, the expert editor, and the reviewers, and have sought to incorporate their suggestions into a revised version of our manuscript.
 Below, we have listed the comments by the expert editor and the two reviewers in bold, followed by a detailed point-by-point response.
+In particular, we paid close attention to comment X.

 We hope you find the revised version to be substantially improved and suitable for publication in Proceedings of the National Academy of Sciences of the USA.
 Please let us know if you have any questions or if you need any further clarification.